-This NMP will be reviewed and evaluated to assess its adequacy and effectiveness, to the satisfaction of the Secretary (in consultation with relevant government agencies) in accordance with Condition 4 of Schedule 5 of the Project Approval.
-This requires that this is undertaken within 3 months of:
+This NMP will be reviewed and evaluated to assess its adequacy and effectiveness, to the satisfaction of the Secretary (in consultation with relevant government agencies) in accordance with Condition 4 of Schedule 5 of the Project Approval which requires this be done within 3 months of:

-- The submission of the Annual Review;
+- submission of the Annual Review;

-- The submission of an incident report;
+- submission of an incident report;

-- · The submission of an audit; and
+- submission of an audit; and

-- Any modifications to the conditions of the Approval.
+- any modifications to the conditions of the Approval.

-If necessary this NMP will be revised to incorporate any recommended measures to improve the environmental performance of Mt Arthur Coal resulting from audits, community complaints (Section 9.7) and incident investigation findings (Section 9.6).
+If necessary, this NMP will be revised to incorporate any recommended measures to improve the environmental performance of Mt Arthur Coal resulting from audits, incident investigation findings (Section 9.10) and community complaints (Section 9.11).
 In addition, the review process will include ongoing evaluation of operational modifications, alternative methodologies and new technologies that become available for their potential to lessen noise impacts.